Updated June 25th, for 2021

 Even though the elliptical is crowned as the king of low-impact exercise machines - the upright stationary exercise bike has been steadily growing in popularity over the last few years.
 And today, it's looking to usurp that throne!

-The main appeal of stationary bikes is the fact that they allow you to target several key muscle groups all in one go.
+The main appeal of stationary bikes is the fact that they allow you to target several key muscle groups all in one go - that's not to say outdoor bikes aren't worth it, some like the hyper bikes are actually good, but they are not ideal for low-impact cardio.
 From your quads to the hips, glutes, and even your core - these bikes give you a stunning full-body workout while also offering a fair bit of customizability to go with it.

 Average Calories Burned Per Hour On Exercise Bikes